opentoonz/opentoonz_docs/source/editing_animation_levels.rst

 While the inserting operation automatically shifts the numbering of the following frames in order to make room for the new ones, the renumbering lets you control the way frames have to be renumbered.

-After the renumbering, drawings are rearranged to have an incremental numbering in the level strip, where blank frames are not considered.
-For example for a level where frames 4 and 5 are renumbered 11 and 12, the level strip will display only five frames correctly numbered 1, 2, 3, 11 and 12.
+After the renumbering, drawings are rearranged to have an incremental numbering in the Level Strip, where blank frames are not considered.
+For example for a level where frames 4 and 5 are renumbered 11 and 12, the Level Strip will display only five frames correctly numbered 1, 2, 3, 11 and 12.

 If you need to add a range of frames to a level, for instance for scanning them or creating some artwork, you can add it with the Add Frames dialog.
 This dialog allows you also to insert drawings in a level numbered in an irregular way, for example after some frames which have been cut or renumbered.

 Both the renumbering and the adding frames operation fails if the numbering assigned to the frames is used by already existing frames.

-.. note:: If the Automatically Create Drawings option is activated in the Preferences > Drawing dialog, when you want to add a drawing at the end of the sequence simply select the first grey frame available, and draw in the work area.
+.. note:: If the Automatically Create Drawings option is activated in the Preferences > Drawing dialog, when you want to add a drawing at the end of the sequence simply select the first grey frame available, and draw in the Viewer.

 .. tip:: **To renumber drawings of an animation level:**